Tux the Penguin reading books

 FOSS Academic

-Thinking of Switching to the Linux, Fellow Academics?
+Thinking of Switching to Linux, Fellow Academics?

 Ok, so Microsoft did a thing, a potentially privacy-violating thing, called Recall.
 Microsoft has been doing lots of other things.
 Apparently these things have led to people not wanting to use Windows 11, the latest Windows – or even stop using Windows altogether.